jbaron/cats/README.md

 ## Goals

 One of the main goals of CATS is to make the developer that is used to IDE's like Eclipse, NetBeans, Visual Studio or IntelliJ, feel right at home.
 So the same support you got from your IDE when you developed in Java or C#, is now available for TypeScript projects.
-And in order to be productive, it is also very important that an IDE is responsive.
+However a lot of effort is spent to assure CATS deosn't become a resource hog.
 So while designing and developing CATS, performance is one of the key aspects.
 In fact, CATS runs fine on older hardware.

 ## Bugs and Issues

 In case you encounter an issue, you can open a ticket on Github.
 Also enhancement requests can be entered here: [Github issue tracker](https://github.com/jbaron/cats/issues)

 ## Couldn't have done it without ....

-There is not a lot of documentation yet explaining the structure of CATS and how the different parts relate to eachother.
+There is not a lot of documentation yet explaining the structure of CATS and how the different parts work together.
 So the more surprised we were when we received some pull request that added functionality or fixed some bugs.
-So thanks to everyone who contributed some code to this project.
+So thanks to everyone who already contributed to this project.

 And of course some of the main 3rd party components that we have used within CATS and couldn't have done without: